 If you have no symptoms and you have had only casual contact with someone who is COVID-19 positive, you will not be tested for COVID-19 at the Student Health Center.

 If you are a faculty or staff member and you feel sick, you should stay home and contact your primary care provider.
 Any faculty or staff who is diagnosed with COVID-19—or a student diagnosed with the virus at a medical facility other than the Student Health Center—should notify the VU contact tracing team regarding their positive results at 484-432-7950, and the team will follow up on all COVID-19 positive test results.

 The University is regularly reviewing many data elements to inform planning efforts and assess the health and safety of the community.
 These include the dashboard metrics, testing program data, medical trends, isolation and quarantine capacity and public health information at the federal, state and local levels.

-As the Aug.
-28 Community First email stated, there are plans for ongoing testing that will begin after Labor Day.
+Following pre-arrival testing in January, ongoing surveillance testing for the Spring 2021 semester will begin on Monday, February 1.
 Once that testing starts, data about the University’s ongoing testing efforts will be reflected on the dashboard.